SAP/component-operator-runtime/website/content/en/docs/concepts/dependents.md

 - `mycomponent-operator.mydomain.io/update-policy`: defines how the object (if existing) is updated; can be one of:
   - `default` (which is the default): a regular update (i.e. PUT) call will be made to the Kubernetes API server
   - `recreate`: if the object would be updated, it will be deleted and recreated instead
-- `mycomponent-operator.mydomain.io/order`: the order at which this object will be reconciled; dependents will be reconciled order by order; that is, objects of the same order will be deployed in the canonical order, and the controller will only proceed to the next order if all objects of previous orders are ready; specified orders can be negative or positive numbers between -32768 and 32767, objects with no explicit order set are treated as order 0.
+- `mycomponent-operator.mydomain.io/order`: the order at which this object will be reconciled; dependents will be reconciled order by order; that is, objects of the same order will be deployed in the canonical order, and the controller will only proceed to the next order if all objects of previous orders are ready; specified orders can be negative or positive numbers between -32768 and 32767, objects with no explicit order set are treated as if they would specify order 0.
-- `mycomponent-operator.mydomain.io/purge-order`: (optional) the order after which this object will be purged
+- `mycomponent-operator.mydomain.io/purge-order`: (optional) the order by which this object will be purged

 Note that, in the above paragraph, `mycomponent-operator.mydomain.io` has to be replaced with whatever was passed as `name` when calling `NewReconciler()`.